 1. Can you hand-hold it?
-If you have a lens that absolutely must be mounted on a tripod to be used effectively (e.g., many 500mm and most 600mm prime lenses), then it's a bad idea to bring it on your trip.
-Fast lenses (those with large apertures) and cameras and/or lenses with good image-stabilized/vibration-reduction (IS or VR) systems tend to really prove their worth on BC coastal trips!
+If you have a lens that absolutely must be mounted on a tripod to be used effectively (e.g., many "full-sized" 500mm or longer prime lenses), then it's a bad idea to bring it on your trip.
+Fast lenses with large apertures and cameras/lenses with good image-stabilization systems can really prove their worth on BC coastal trips - but you still have to be able to hand-hold them!

 - 2. Cover the Focal Range!
-If possible, it's always good to bring a combination of lenses that cover from wide angle through to about 400 mm (in full-frame terms).
-Bear in mind that on some photo tours we may be working quite close to the wildlife and even a 300 mm lens may bring you too close! - 3.
+If possible, it's always good to bring a combination of lenses that cover from wide angle through to about 400 to 500mm (in full-frame terms).
+Bear in mind that on some photo tours we may be working quite close to the wildlife and even a 300 mm lens may bring you too close!
+As one frame of reference, if you tally up the focal lengths of all the images shown in this photography guide the average focal length used was 481mm. - 3.
 A Brief Trip-By-Trip Focal Length Guide.
 Here's a general guide to the key focal lengths (in full-frame terms) you'll need on my three primary categories of photo tours.
 Note that this list considers your "long" lenses only, and many will want some shorter focal length lenses with them as well.
 Since transitioning to Nikon's mirrorless Z system I have found the Z 24-120mm f4S zoom to be an extremely versatile and valuable lens to have with me on ALL my coastal photo tours. - Khutzeymateen Photo Tours: In the Khutzeymateen we tend to be quite close to our subjects (on average the closest of all my photo tours).
-You rarely need a focal length of greater than 400mm in the
+You rarely need a focal length of greater than 400mm in the Khutzeymateen.
+However, small, lightweight 500mm lenses (like the Nikkor 500mm f5.6E PF) that are easily hand-held are popular

-Khutzeymateen.
-However, small, lightweight 500mm lenses (like the Nikkor 500mm f5.6E PF) that are easily hand-held are popular among Khutzeymateen photographers and many have used them with great success.
-Medium focal length zooms (e.g., 100-400mm or 200-500mm) are highly valuable in the Khutzeymateen.

-Should you bring your shiny new (and easily hand-holdable) Z 800mm f6.3 VR S to the Khutzeymateen?
+- among Khutzeymateen photographers and many have used them with great success.
+Medium focal length zooms (e.g., 100-400mm or 200-500mm) are highly valuable in the Khutzeymateen. - Should you bring your shiny new (and easily hand-holdable) Z 800mm f6.3 VR S to the Khutzeymateen?
 Well...it's up to you and, of course, there may be times when it will give you exactly what you want.
-But much more commonly it will simply be too long - and you'll find yourself only able to shoot tight portraits with it (think "eyeball" shots).

-• Great Bear Rainforest Photo Tours: On most Great Bear trips we have a highly variable distance to our subjects.
+But much more commonly it will simply be too long and you'll find yourself only able to shoot tight portraits with it (think "eyeball" shots). - Great Bear Rainforest Photo Tours: On most Great Bear trips we have a highly variable distance to our subjects.
 In some cases (e.g., coastal Grey Wolves) you may want as long a focal length as possible.
 In other cases we may be "Khutzeymateen-close" to our subjects, and you'll be shooting full-frame shots with focal lengths of around 100mm.
 And, at times a Humpback Whale may go from very far away to very close very quickly.
-So...overall...the most important lens to bring on Great Bear photo tours are those medium focal length zooms (e.g., 100-400mm, 200-500mm).
+So...overall...the most important lens to bring on Great Bear photo tours are those medium-to-long focal length zooms (e.g., 100-400mm,180-600mm).

-What about that hand-holdable 800mm super-telephoto?
-I'd say they're more valuable on a Great Bear trip than a Khutzeymateen trip, but still less valuable than the medium focal length zooms.
+What about that new-ish hand-holdable 800mm super-telephoto from Nikon?
+I'd say that lens is considerably more valuable on a Great Bear trip than a Khutzeymateen trip, but still less valuable than the medium focal length zooms.